-I sometimes felt like a memory of three words, carried by a broken down glory on the back of an empty pack of cigarettes.
-But it sufficed.
-The experience of life has been both essential and delightful in regards to the growth of me.
+I sometimes feel like a memory of three words, carried by a broken down glory on the back of an empty pack of cigarettes.
+But it’s suffice enough.
+The experience of life has been both painful and delightful in regards to the growth of me.

 Over in the corner, on the fringe of awareness, the light still lingers; and in a flash of two memories colliding, my sensitivity to the light has somehow improved.

 In the beginning brightness had been all over the place and nowhere just the same.
 It was a shining spectrum of silence, boundless but uniform.
 Essentially, it was without flaw, still indeterminate.
 And yet, while It remains all that It has forever been, it was as though the gentleness of bliss had been limited by the interpretation of an activity.

 The first time I finagled with the rhythm of rhyme, I felt like my soul was bouncing all over the place.
 Funny enough, it was when I first stepped off a plane in Colorado with the deepest cut by my side some twenty years ago.
 It’s true—every movement in genuine love is poetic, if not cosmically hallucinogenic.

 This is how I behaved over the next few years.
 I was determined to stabilize myself from an exercise in spiritual growth and self-recollection from the grip of an adolescent lesson layered with love and loss, all the while doing it with a smile.
 I felt that the aim of poetry was to help saturate the deserted depths of my arid soul, only to revive the active connection between my self and the divine powers that Be.
 I felt that it helped to heal.
 I realized that it was, as it is in the words that follow.